“GMAT scores govern 30% of the process, smart form filling is the key to success” Dr Pooja Chouhan

 So here I am, despite a low GMAT score, having even lower hopes while filling the application and talking about drugs in my interview, I converted MBAEx at IIM-C thanks to the sheer belief in my choice goals and my journey.

 About Dr Pooja Chouhan

 Dr Pooja Chouhan joined BDS in 2008 and explored multiple verticals of the dental industry ever since.
-She is a passionate and extensively trained restorative dentist practising for 7 years, and an education enthusiast who has organised numerous conferences and courses, an enterprising marketer that helped build the popular dental products brand, MIK Dental, an eloquent speaker presenting on various platforms, a motivated teacher conducting workshops on Basic Prosthodontics, a dedicated editor of the book, Clinical Fixed Prosthodontics, a thoughtful leader and a founding member to Medical-Dental student organisations like IFMSA and IADS international.
-Besides these, she enjoys riveting conversations, content writing, digital designing (memes included) and is a huge social media buff.
-Her never-ending quest for knowledge, catalysed by her expedition on brand building, swayed her towards management studies and she is now set to delve into the strenuous curriculum of a B-school.
-With her perseverance, she has managed to crack open the entrance gates of India's top Institution and is an able MBAEx candidate at IIM-Calcutta - a program ranked 42nd among the top MBA programs in the world!.
+She is a passionate and extensively trained restorative dentist practising for seven years, and an education enthusiast who has organized numerous conferences and courses, an enterprising marketer that helped build the famous dental products brand, MIK Dental, an eloquent speaker presenting on various platforms, a motivated teacher conducting workshops on Basic Prosthodontics, a dedicated editor of the book, Clinical Fixed Prosthodontics, a thoughtful leader and a founding member to Medical-Dental student organizations like IFMSA and IADS international.
+Besides these, she enjoys riveting conversations, content writing, digital designing (memes included), and a huge social media buff.
+Her never-ending quest for knowledge, catalyzed by her expedition on brand building, swayed her towards management studies, and she is now set to delve into the strenuous curriculum of a B-school.
+With her perseverance, she has managed to crack open the entrance gates of India's top Institution.
+She is an able MBAEx candidate at IIM-Calcutta - a program ranked 42nd among the top MBA programs in the world!